-The Group manages market risk derived from trading activities and non-trading activities, including strategic shareholding investments and other transactions within the risk capital limit which is determined by taking into account SMFG's shareholders' equity and other principal indicators of the financial position.
-The Group also establishes an upper limit on VaR and losses within the risk capital limits.
+The Group manages market risk capital derived from trading activities and non-trading activities, including strategic shareholding investments and other transactions in the Risk Appetite Framework by taking into account SMFG's shareholders' equity and other principal indicators of the financial position.
+The Group also establishes an upper limit on VaR and losses as Risk Appetite Measures.